 Vessel charter portfolio.
 Most of our capacity is chartered in.
-As of December 31, 2023, we chartered-in 135 vessels, which accounted for 95.0% of our TEU capacity and 93.8% of the vessels in our fleet.
-Of such vessels, all are under a "time charter", including three vessels chartered in from related parties, which consists of chartering-in the vessel capacity for a given period of time against a daily charter fee with the owner handling the crewing and technical operation of the vessel.
-Four of our vessels were chartered-in under a "bareboat charter", which consists of chartering a vessel for a given period of time against a charter fee, with us handling the operation of the vessel, but they were redelivered to their owners during 2023, so currently none of our vessels are chartered-in under a bareboat charter.
+As of December 31, 2024, we chartered-in 131 vessels, which accounted for approximately 89.9% of our TEU capacity and 90.3% of the vessels in our fleet.
+Of such vessels, all are under a "time charter", including seven vessels chartered in from entities related to Kenon, which consists of chartering-in the vessel capacity for a given period of time against a daily charter fee with the owner handling the crewing and technical operation of the vessel.
+Four of our vessels were chartered-in under a "bareboat charter", which consists of chartering a vessel for a given period of time against a charter fee, with us handling the operation of the vessel, but they were re-delivered to their owners during 2023, so currently none of our vessels are chartered-in under a bareboat charter.
 Under these arrangements, both parties are committed for the charter period; however, vessels temporarily unavailable for service due to technical issues will qualify for relief from charges during such period (off hire).
 Further to the implementation of IFRS 16 ('Leases') on January 1, 2019, vessel charters with an expected term exceeding one year, are accounted through depreciation and interest expenses.
 Accordingly, the composition of our charter fleet in respect of expected term, affects the classification of our costs related to vessel charters.
-For strategic long term charter agreements see "Item 4.B - Our vessel fleet - Strategic Chartering Agreements".
+For strategic long-term charter agreements see "Item 4.B - Our vessel fleet - Strategic Chartering Agreements".

 We also purchase "slot charters," which involve the purchase of slots on board of another shipping company's vessel.
 Generally, these rates are based primarily on demand for capacity as well as the available supply of container ship capacity.
 As a result of macroeconomic conditions affecting trade flow between ports served by container shipping companies and economic conditions in the industries which use container shipping services, bareboat, time and slot charter rates can, and do, fluctuate significantly and are generally affected by similar factors that influence freight rates.
 Our results of operations may be affected by the composition of our general chartered-in vessels portfolio.
-Slots purchase and charter hire of vessels (other than those recognized as right-of-use-assets) accounted for 2.0%, 8.4% and 13.6%, of our operating expenses and cost of services for the years ended December 31, 2023, 2022 and 2021, respectively.
+Slots purchase and charter hire of vessels (other than those recognized as right-of-use-assets) accounted for 1.6%, 2.0% and 8.4%, of our operating expenses and cost of services for the years ended December 31, 2024, 2023 and 2022, respectively.

 Port expenses (including canal fees).
 We pay port expenses, which are surcharges levied by a particular port and are applicable to a vessel and/or the cargo on board of a particular vessel, at each port of call along our various trade routes.
 Increases in port expenses increase our operating expenses and, if such increases are not reflected in the freight rate charged by us to our customers, may decrease our net income, margins and results of operations.
 We also pay canal fees, which are the transit fees levied by canals, such as the Panama Canal or the Suez Canal, in connection with a vessel's passage and are generally correlated to the size of the vessel transporting the cargo.
 Larger vessels, notwithstanding their utilization in a given voyage and capacity of cargo, generally pay higher transit fees.
 An increase in transit fees, if not reflected in the freight rate charged by us to our customers, may decrease our net income, margins and results of operations.
-Our port (including canal) expenses accounted for 12.9%, 7.5% and 6.5% of our operating expenses and cost of services for the years ended December 31, 2023, 2022 and 2021, respectively.
+Our port (including canal) expenses accounted for 10.2%,12.9% and 7.5% of our operating expenses and cost of services for the years ended December 31, 2024, 2023 and 2022, respectively.